 Others, including Nike Inc. (NYSE:NKEC), Movado Group Inc. (NYSE:MOVC), which sells its own brand plus Coach and Tommy Hilfiger watches and V.F.
 Corp.
 (NYSE:VFCC), distributer of Timberland, North Face, Wrangler and Lee do not disclose the percentage of sales attributable to Macy’s.
 Those names, however, are familiar to Macy’s customers and the loss of floor space will obviously have an impact on total sales.

 Finally, PVH Corp.
-(NYSE:PVHC), which owns Tommy Hilfiger, is Macy's biggest menswear vendor.
+(NYSE:PVHB), which owns Tommy Hilfiger, is Macy's biggest menswear vendor.
 The company’s agreement with Macy’s expires in 2017, sparking speculation it might want to look elsewhere for future contract agreements.